I would like to introduce this subject to those who do not know about it already.

 Post-Mortem photography was a big fad in the 1800s, used as a way of preserving deceased family members and/or loved ones while they were still “alive”; basically while they were still in good enough shape despite being dead.

 It’s really interesting what these photos looked like.
 I would like to present a photo before I delve more into this topic:

 Look between the two young ladies.
 Who do you think is deceased?

 If you said the young woman on our left, you’re incorrect.
 In fact, the young woman standing is deceased.
 As you read on, I will discuss how to tell whether a post-mortem photograph is truly post-mortem or not.
 Please keep in mind beforehand that I am not an expert in this field—it is a mere hobby and interest of mine.

 Typically in post-mortem photography, as shown above, deceased bodies were posed with their eyes open.
 However, some were also posed with eyes closed.
 Below is an example:

-Something else to keep mind of when determining whether a subject is deceased or not is based on how still or not the subject is.
-For example, the photo I will show below is of a deceased woman and two acquaintances of hers:
+One other thing to keep in mind when determining whether a subject is deceased or not is based on how still or not the subject is.
+For example, the photo I will show below is of a deceased daughter and her parents:

 (I love how doll-like the deceased girl looks!)